 - ...And That Little Girl Was Me: Finarfin is trying to encourage his daughter-in-law Amarië to forgive his son saying that she reminds him of a certain prideful Elf.
 Amarië protests that she is not like Fëanor, and Finarfin clarifies that he was talking about himself, not about his brother.

-- Archer Archetype: Beren practiced archery since he was a little boy.Beren: Yeah, but I started practicing when I was what, four? five? and I kept practicing, and I twanged myself good more'n a few times there — first time I tried fooling around with a full-size bow I gave myself a bloody nose, and my first recurved hunting job — ouch. —Of course I shouldn't have been too impatient to put on a vambrace before testing it.
+- Archer Archetype: Beren has been practicing archery since he was a toddler and stealth guerrilla warfare since he was a teenager.
+Skulking around the woods, shooting Morgoth's minions from afar and disappearing amongst the thicket was his routine for ten years.
+And he is not humble about his marksmanship.Beren: Yeah, but I started practicing when I was what, four? five? and I kept practicing, and I twanged myself good more'n a few times there — first time I tried fooling around with a full-size bow I gave myself a bloody nose, and my first recurved hunting job — ouch. —Of course I shouldn't have been too impatient to put on a vambrace before testing it.
 But yeah, anything that can punch through an elk, or a warg, or an armored Orc, before it can get close enough to damage you, is going to have a hell of a lot of power and need extreme control to make that power go where you need it to, and only there.

 - Armor-Piercing Question: Several of them: